LSeu-Open/Lab-Libraries/Tutorials/Virtualization.md

 1. **Cluster Management**:
    - **Cluster**: A group of nodes (physical or virtual machines) that run containerized applications.
-   - **Master Node**: Manages the cluster and controls the state of the cluster.
+   - **Control plane node**: Manages the cluster and controls its overall state.
+(Earlier Kubernetes versions called this the "master node".)
    - **Worker Nodes**: Run the containerized applications.

 2. **Scheduling**: